dbh/az-104-reference/AKS/az_aks_networking.md

 ## General
 * abstraction layer to virt networking
 * nodes connected to to virt network
-* aprovides inbound/outbound connectivity for pods
+* provides inbound/outbound connectivity for pods
 * kube-proxy run on each node to provide ^ network features

 * Services logically group pods